 Test-Driven Development allows rigorous testing of all the implemented features.
 It looks for the cracks in the code and enables the developers/team so they can remediate.

-Stage 5: Product Delivery Practices
+Step 5: Product Delivery Practices

 Agile software development demands mature product-delivery practices which would help companies with collecting vast user data and opening several leveraging possibilities.